 Driveway Alarm Transmitter

-The transmitter utilizes two ‘AA’ batteries (use Lithium batteries for best performance) to send its signal to the receiver which is located inside the home.
+The driveway alarm transmitter uses two ‘AA’ batteries (use these Lithium batteries for best performance!) to send its signal to the receiver which is located inside the home.

 How It Works